 Swarovski crystal contains approximately 32% lead to maximize refraction.
 The Swarovski Crystal range includes crystal sculptures and miniatures, jewelry and couture, home decor and chandeliers.
 They also sell beads and rhinestones, encouraging other manufacturers, artists and consumers to create their own designs.

 In order to create a crystal that allows light to refract in a rainbow spectrum, Swarovski coats some of its crystals with special metallic chemical coatings.
 Aurora Borealis, or "AB", is one of the most popular coatings, and gives the surface a rainbow oil slick appearance.
 Other coatings include Crystal Transmission, Volcano, Aurum, and Dorado.
 Coatings may be applied to only part of an object; others are coated twice, and thus are designated AB 2X, Dorado 2X etc.

 A recent development was the 2004 release of Xilion, a new copyrighted cut designed to optimise the brilliance of Roses (crystal components with flat backs) and Chatons (diamond cut).

 All Straas sculptures are marked with a logo.
 The original Swarovski logo was an edelweiss flower, but was replaced with the current swan logo in 1988.

-What's your Swarovski worth?
+What's your Swarovski worth in 2021?
 Here are some recently sold items.